High Altitude Venus Operational Concept: Background

 Whereas all ground missions measured their operational time in minutes or hours, the Soviet Vega missions found success in launching small balloons, that operated until their batteries were exhausted (days).
 At 55 km altitude, the atmosphere of Venus is 27 C and 0.5 bar (the equivalent pressure at an elevation of about 5,500 m on Earth).
 However, due to the large amount of CO_{2}, the density for a given pressure is greater than in Earth's atmosphere.
 Therefore breathable air acts as a buoyant gas.
 At the same time, the gravity at the proposed altitude is 8.73 m/s2 versus 9.81 m/s2 on Earth's surface.

 Venus has an induced magnetosphere from the interaction of its thick atmosphere with the solar wind, and its nearer proximity to the Sun brings it further within the Sun's magnetic field, which decreases the interstellar radiation levels.
 With the addition of the reduced deep space exposure time, the radiation levels anticipated by astronauts are much less than an equivalent Mars mission.

+Development

+The project was proposed and created in 2014 by Dale Arney and Chris Jones, engineers at NASA Langley’s Space Mission Analysis Branch which were inspired by a meeting about potential Mars habitation programs to create a similar program for Venus.
+After their proposal received internal project funding the pair put together a team of systems analysts, student interns, aircraft design engineers, trajectory analysts, and Entry, Descent, and Landing (EDL) experts to build the concept up.
+The concept called for extensive robotic exploration of Venus to occur, similar to Mars exploration missions, before any human mission was attempted.
+As Arney and Jones published their work as technical papers the general public caught wind of the program and the pair frequently did news interviews on the development status.
+However, NASA would go on to state that HAVOC was never a "true mission for human exploration of Venus" instead being intended as an internal study to develop analysis skills and the project never saw additional funding and would be canceled by 2017.
+Despite this, some of the technologies the team conceptualized would need to be created for HAVOC's success would go on to be developed for potential Moon and Mars missions.
+Both Arney and Jones would go on to become senior members of the Systems Analysis and Concepts Directorate.

 Mission concepts

 Phase 1

 Phase 1 involves a robotic exploration via a 31 m, 8 m, airship.
-It would be used to test many of the technologies that would be used in the crewed version, including the dirigible, energy systems, and aerocapture and descent sled.
+It would be used to test many of the technologies that would be used in the crewed version, including the airship, energy systems, and aerocapture and descent sled.